-The Registrant and its subsidiaries and affiliates also invest their excess cash in bonds, stocks and short-term placements.
+The Company and its subsidiaries and affiliates also invest their excess cash in bonds, stocks and short-term placements.
 These involve government securities as well as corporate bond and stock investments which face the normal commercial risks such as price declines, payment defaults and foreign exchange risks in the case of foreign currency denominated investments.
+The Company and its indirect subsidiary Pinamucan Industrial Estate Inc. also own shares in ASLAN Pharmaceuticals Ltd., a Biotech company, which was listed in the Taiwan Stock Exchange last year and has also been listed in NASDAQ.

-4. Other Interests
+Other Interests

 MCHC also has a 100% interest in a mining company, Malabrigo Corporation (Malabrigo).
-Malabrigo has a paid-up capital of P10,000,000.00 and limestone mining claims in Batangas, which are not considered significant in potential.
+Malabrigo has a paid-up capital of £10,000,000.00 and limestone mining claims in Batangas, which are not considered significant in potential.
 It has also invested as a partner in a shopping center project in the United States.